FACT SHEETS

 By April 2024, Fatah, the ruling party of the Palestinian Authority (PA), was also blaming Hamas for stealing and hoarding aid.
 Gazans interviewed by the pro-Hamas Al-Jazeera accused Hamas of the same thing.

-In September 2024, Hamas operatives complained that they’d stolen so much aid that they couldn’t find space in their warehouses to store it.
+In September 2024, Hamas operatives even complained that they’d stolen so much aid that they couldn’t find space in their warehouses to store it.

 Lower-level Hamas operatives were complaining that aid was only going to more senior officials and not them, and that their wives were beaten for their criticism.

-The content of 700 aid trucks waiting to be picked up by aid agencies in Gaza (image: X/COGAT)
+The content of 700 aid trucks waiting to be picked up by aid agencies in Gaza (Image: X/COGAT)

 Hamas is currently taking control of all supplies and goods sent to the Gaza Strip.
 It is abusing the Gazan population who are trying to receive the aid, it is shooting at them, and is turning humanitarian aid into a terrorist budget directed against us.

-From the ceasefire on January 19 to the aid cutoff on March 2, the Coordinator of Government Activities in the Territories (COGAT) says 25,200 aid trucks entered Gaza carrying 447,538 tons of aid.
+From the ceasefire on January 19 to the aid cutoff on March 2, the Coordinator of Government Activities in the Territories (COGAT) said that 25,200 aid trucks entered Gaza carrying 447,538 tons of aid.
 The UN said in mid-February that around 600 aid trucks were entering per day, although some days it said it was far more.
 More than 10,000 aid trucks had entered Gaza by February 6, according to the UN (although there is some evidence that the UN was failing to count all aid trucks).

 COGAT’s calculations for average daily trucks per month from October 2023 to April 2024 are: